thephez/dash-docs/_includes/devdoc/dash-core/rpcs/rpcs/importaddress.md

 - n: "Rescan"
   t: "bool"
   p: "Optional<br>(0 or 1)"
   d: "Set to `true` (the default) to rescan the entire local block database for transactions affecting any address or pubkey script in the wallet (including transaction affecting the newly-added address or pubkey script).
-Set to `false` to not rescan the block database (rescanning can be performed at any time by restarting Bitcoin Core with the `-rescan` command-line argument).
+Set to `false` to not rescan the block database (rescanning can be performed at any time by restarting Dash Core with the `-rescan` command-line argument).
 Rescanning may take several minutes."

+{% enditemplate %}

+*Parameter #4---whether to rescan the block chain*

+{% itemplate ntpd1 %}
+- n: "P2SH"
+  t: "bool"
+  p: "Optional<br>(0 or 1)"
+  d: "Add the P2SH version of the script as well"

 {% enditemplate %}